List of Marvel Comics characters: W: First White Dragon

 The origin of the original White Dragon is unknown.
 At some point in his past, he served as a scientist in a Chinese organization called the Council of Nine.
 While the scientists of the Council of Nine are known to be brilliant, his special scientific abilities were brought to question by the Council of Nine.
 The scientist lost face and went into self-exile until he can prove himself.
 He was joined by his lover Shara-Lee, the daughter of the man who had denounced him.

 White Dragon has his agents kidnap Tony Stark and bring him to his submarine, intending to use a device called the Transcriber to reprogram his mind.
 White Dragon succeeeds, but Stark learns that he has been manipulated and attacks White Dragon's transmission.
 Believing his efforts to be a failure, White Dragon initiates the self-destruct of the device he placed in Stark's head.
 The device does not harm Stark, since the Iron Man armor protecting him to the extent that he is only rendered unconscious.
 Upon crashing to the ground, Stark is rescued by Guardsman.
 Upon viewing the footage of Iron Man crashing to the ground, White Dragon deduces that Stark is Iron Man.

 White Dragon tries to take control of Stark a second time, but is unsuccessful, with Stark's armor blocking the Transcriber's effects.
 Iron Man destroys the blast tanks of White Dragon's submarine, causing it to sink to the bottom of the river.
-Shara-Lee revealed that she had been in control the whole time and that White Dragon jad been a pawn.
+Shara-Lee revealed that she had been in control the whole time and that White Dragon had been a pawn.
 White Dragon recovers after hearing Shara-Lee call him a dupe and activates the submarine's self-destruct sequence, killing them both.

 Second White Dragon

 The second White Dragon is the leader of the Dragon Lords in Chinatown.
 His group attempts to force Philip Chang, who owns a restaurant in New York City with his aunt and uncle, to join them.
-Change is rescued by Spider-Man, who defeats White Dragon and hands him over to the police.
+Chang is rescued by Spider-Man, who defeats White Dragon and hands him over to the police.

 During the Dark Reign storyline, Mister Negative kills some of White Dragon's men in Sunset Park to gain control of Chinatown.
 Shortly after that, White Dragon joins Hood's crime syndicate.
 White Dragon meets with Negative, stating that Hood is going to take over his business and that Negative will pay 65% of all his earnings to Hood.
 White Dragon is surprised that Negative agreed to it, but then Negative shakes White Dragon's hand to corrupt him.
 Hood shoots White Dragon several times, causing him to return to his normal state.